frarizzo/CPC-problems/README.md

 # CPC-problems
-Here is my solutions to exercises from the course Competitive Programming and Contests 2018.
+These are my solutions to exercises from the course Competitive Programming and Contests 2018.